Advanced Dungeons & Dragons: Treasure of Tarmin

-Advanced Dungeons & Dragons: Treasure of Tarmin is a video game for the Intellivision video game console and the Mattel Aquarius computer system.
-This game was a licensed Dungeons & Dragons adaptation.
+Advanced Dungeons & Dragons: Treasure of Tarmin is a role-playing video game for the Intellivision and Mattel Aquarius.
+This game was a licensed Dungeons & Dragons adaptation and a successor to Advanced Dungeons & Dragons: Cloudy Mountain (1982).

 Gameplay

 In Treasure of Tarmin, the player wanders through a multi-tiered dungeon, each level consisting of a 10x10 maze square and its surrounding hallway making it a 12x12 square maze with the hallway included.
 The objective is to slay the Minotaur who guards the Treasure of Tarmin and take his treasure chest.

-The game's catalog gives the following description of Advanced Dungeons & Dragons: Treasure of Tarmin:
+The catalog gives the following description of Advanced Dungeons & Dragons: Treasure of Tarmin: